Last Updated: March 24, 2020

-The computer software and hardware sector in India attracted cumulative Foreign Direct Investment (FDI) inflows worth Rs 2,60,200 crore (US$ 37.23 billion) between April 2000 and March 2019 and ranks second in inflow of FDI, as per data released by the Department for Promotion of Industry and Internal Trade (DPIIT).
+The computer software and hardware sector in India attracted cumulative Foreign Direct Investment (FDI) inflows worth US$ 41.26 billion between April 2000 and September 2019 and ranks second in inflow of FDI, as per data released by the Department for Promotion of Industry and Internal Trade (DPIIT).

 The Government of India has extended tax holidays to the IT sector for software technology parks of India (STPI) and Special Economic Zones (SEZs).
-As of May 2019, there were 273 approved SEZs across the country out of which 136 are exporting SEZs.
+As of November 2019, there were 417 approved SEZs across the country where 274 are of IT & ITeS and 143 are exporting SEZs.

 Further, the country is providing procedural ease and single window clearance for setting up facilities.
 On May 2019, the Ministry of Electronics and Information Technology (MeitY) launched the MeitY Startup Hub (MSH) portal.

 Also, the government has identified information technology as one of the 12 champion service sectors for which an action plan is being developed.
 It is setting up a Rs 5,000 crore (US$ 745.82 million) fund for realising the potential of these champion service sectors.

 Click to access the IT & ITes Industry Archived Report

 India has the fastest internet traffic growth globally and is expected to have 348 million users by 2017, up from 138 million in 2012.